310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 Never mind… It wasn’t anything important, so please don’t worry about it…
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata curious %}
 midori~? that [pufferfish]-looking thing next to you… is that chiaki?
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori idle %}
 Ah, welcome back, Shinkai-senpai… Don’t walk around outside for too long…

 Well, you were only strolling around the school, so I guess nothing bad would have happened to you, anyway…
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
 fufu, i am sorry. did i [worry] you?
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori frown %}
-Mm~… It’s not really about us… It feels like Morisawa-senpai gets really anxious without you around…
+Mm~… It’s not really about me… It feels like Morisawa-senpai gets really anxious without you around…

 So please don’t just disappear out of nowhere…
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata smile4 %}
 fufufu, that is because chiaki is more [spoiled] than you would expect.

 but it looks like it will be okay, since it seems like you are [protecting] him.